ciber-lab/pictor-yolo/README.md

 ## **Pre-trained Models**

-Models trained on different combinations of Pictor-v2 dataset are available in the corresponding subfolders of the "Models" folder in the dataset.
+You can download the models trained on different combinations of Pictor-v2 dataset from the "Models" folder in the dataset.
+These models include:

-The folder contains following models:
 - YOLO-v2 trained on crowd-sourced dataset.
 - YOLO-v2 trained on web-mined dataset.
 - YOLO-v2 trained on combined (crowd-sourced + web-mined) dataset.